- Bats Right, Throws Right

 After the playing days in the majors

 When he was done in the major leagues, Magee played several years in the minors, primarily in the American Association, and proceeded to hit over .300 until age 40.
-After serving as an umpire in the New York-Pennsylvania League in 1927, he was an NL umpire in 1928.
-He died of pneumonia at age 44 in 1929.
+He was player-coach for Baltimore in 1926.
+After serving as an umpire in the New York-Pennsylvania League in 1927, he was an NL umpire in 1928, working a full slate of 148 games, but he died of pneumonia at age 44 in 1929, before the start of the season.

 A New York Times article in the winter of 1911 indicated that "Sherwood Magee, the star batsman of the National League, has signed to play basket ball with a Buffalo team."
 This was apparently in violation of a team rule.